iamsenthilprabu/simple-hello-world/README.md

 ## Usage

-simple-hello-world:insert or ctrl-shift-h will inset the text 'Hello World!'
+simple-hello-world:insert or ctrl-shift-h will inset the text 'Hello World'

 ### Contribute